iesahin/xvc/book/src/how-to/benchmark-versus-dvc.md

 ```
 $ hyperfine 'sha1sum pipeline-100/dir-0001/file-0001.bin'
 Benchmark 1: sha1sum pipeline-100/dir-0001/file-0001.bin
-  Time (mean ± σ):       1.1 ms ±   0.2 ms    [User: 0.4 ms, System: 0.5 ms]
+  Time (mean ± σ):       1.2 ms ±   0.2 ms    [User: 0.4 ms, System: 0.5 ms]
-  Range (min … max):     0.8 ms …   2.6 ms    490 runs
+  Range (min … max):     0.9 ms …   2.7 ms    535 runs

   Warning: Command took less than 5 ms to complete.
 Note that the results might be inaccurate because hyperfine can not calibrate the shell startup time much more precise than this limit.
 You can try to use the `-N`/`--shell=none` option to disable the shell completely.
-  Warning: The first benchmarking run for this command was significantly slower than the rest (2.6 ms).
-This could be caused by (filesystem) caches that were not filled until after the first run.
-You should consider using the '--warmup' option to fill those caches before the actual benchmark.
-Alternatively, use the '--prepare' option to clear the caches before each timing run.
+  Warning: Statistical outliers were detected.
+Consider re-running this benchmark on a quiet system without any interferences from other programs.
+It might help to use the '--warmup' or '--prepare' options.

 ```